Please note that the Program is subject to change.

 DEBATE

-Chair:
+Chair: Jon White

-of corporate communica2ons"
+of corporate communications"

 Lars Rademacher, Hochschule Darmstadt - University of Applied Sciences (Germany)